February 5, 2019

 Public financial disclosure statements for Ontario’s Members of Provincial Parliament have been filed today with the Clerk of the Legislative Assembly of Ontario.

-All MPPs have met with Integrity Commissioner J. David Wake to review their holdings and discuss their obligations under the Act.
-These meetings provided a valuable opportunity to discuss conflict of interest issues, as well as review the rules around gifts.
+All MPPs have met with Integrity Commissioner J. David Wake to review their financial disclosure and discuss their obligations under the Act.
+These meetings provided a valuable opportunity to discuss conflict of interest issues, as well as familiarize new MPPs with the work of the Office.

 The statements are available at www.oico.on.ca and can also be viewed in the Office of the Clerk of the Legislative Assembly.

 The Office of the Integrity Commissioner has five key responsibilities:

 - Members’ Integrity, providing confidential conflict of interest advice to MPPs;

 - Ministers’ Staff Ethical Conduct, providing conflict of interest advice to public servants in ministers’ offices;